whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 - The search intent for a given query can change over time (e.g. searching <span class="query">iphone</span> in 2007 vs today)
   - Older pages become less relevant over time
-- Queries can have multiple meanings (e.g. <span class="query">apple</span>)
+- Queries can have multiple meanings (e.g. <mark class="query">apple</mark>)
-  - If the query has a dominant interpretation (the company "Apple Inc." for the example above), pages related to that interpretation will rank highest
+  - If the query has a dominant interpretation (in this case "Apple Inc."), pages related to that interpretation will rank highest
 :::

 ## Rating Using the Needs Met Scale